chryzanths/chryzanths/README.md

 ABOUT ME:
 - A Computer Science student 👩🏻‍💻
+- Aspires to be a Software Developer in the future
 - Committee Officer of Association of Computer Science Students Organization

 <h3 align="left"></h3>